 Black Book (Different Animals)

-Two hours of gut busting humor and poignant drama… Rosebrock understands humor, trading one-liners for spot-on situational comedy and rapid fire dialogue that keeps the audience laughing for a full two-hours… Her voice belongs on a bigger stage.
+Two hours of gut busting humor and poignant drama… Rosebrock understands humor, trading one-liners for spot-on situational comedy and rapid fire dialogue that keeps the audience laughing.

 NY Theatre Review (Different Animals)